-Our Osteopathy Clinics in Waterloo, Southwark (SE1) and Canary Wharf, South Quay (E14) provide specialist treatments for acute and chronic pain, musculoskeletal conditions and postural adaptations from daily life.
+Our Osteopathy Clinics in Waterloo, Southwark (SE1) Canary Wharf, South Quay (E14) and Bank, City (EC14) provide specialist treatments for acute and chronic pain, musculoskeletal conditions and postural adaptations from daily life.
 Our Osteopaths primary goal is to successfully achieve and develop pain management to help you make a rapid recovery.

 Osteopathy is based on the holistic principle that the well-being of an individual depends on their body functioning as a unit; where joints, muscles, ligaments and bones function smoothly together.
 Osteopathy treatments have been proven to be a highly effective way of treating pain in in different areas of the body.

 Each of our Osteopaths has a wealth of experience when it comes to pain management and a range of manual therapy techniques, including spinal manipulations, joint articulation, soft tissue massage, sports massage, medical acupuncture and cranial osteopathy.
 All these osteopathic techniques can be implemented successfully by our osteopaths, aiding your recovery to a pain-free life.

 While Osteopaths are best known for their treatment of back pain, Osteopathy can also help with a wide range of other musculoskeletal conditions.
 When you visit CBR Clinics for the first time, not only is our aim to recognise your symptoms and relieve your pain as quickly as possible but also to understand what has caused your pain in the first place and help prevent it from recurring.

 Our Osteopaths can help with a wide range of muscle-related issues as well as many neurological health problems.

 If you suffer from any of the below symptoms, or any other general aches and pains, then visiting our clinics in Canary Wharf or Waterloo for Osteopathy treatment could help relieve pain: